How to Grow and Care for Echeveria amoena Indoors

 Echeveria amoena is endemic to semi-arid areas of the Mexican states of Puebla, Tlaxcala, and Veracruz and was was described by Edward Morren in 1875.

-Echeveria amoena like other Echeveria are non-toxic to humans and pets as outlined by ASPCA.
-They are safe to grow indoors.
+No. Echeveria amoena like other Echeveria are non-toxic to humans and pets as outlined by ASPCA.
+They are safe to grow in a home with children, cats, dogs and other pets.

 Echeveria Varieties